Why Am I Getting So Many Robocalls

 Given how annoying telemarketers can be, our app places your number on the National Do Not Call List as a precautionary measure.
 There are certain exceptions to this list that you should know about.
 If you’re not not sure whether your number is already on the list, you can check that fairly easily.
 You don’t have to worry that your registration has expired, though—once it’s there, your number stays on the list until you decide otherwise.

-This step is extremely important because businesses that use autodialers lose their legal right to call you if your number is on this registry.
+This step is extremely important because businesses that use autodialers lose their right to call you if your number is on this registry.
 Unless you have provided them with your express written consent, that is.

 How to Stop Annoying Robocalls

-Vice - Cancel robocalls and sue robocallers
+Vice - Cancel robocalls and send demand letters to robocallers

 Our advice would be to access DoNotPay through a .
 DoNotPay’s Robo Revenge is the most effective solution for annoying robocalls!